 Additionally, many truck accidents may involve more than one party, and liability can be difficult to determine.
 Although the truck driver may be found liable for the accident, it may be argued that the trucking company responsible for hiring the driver may also be found liable for their negligence as well.
 An attorney can help fully determine who is liable for your injuries, and pursue any and all accountable parties for compensation.

 Ultimately, a lawyer is there to act in your best interests while everybody else is attempting to protect theirs.

-If you or a loved one has suffered serious injuries in a truck accident, please contact us immediately to start working on your case.
-We understand the life-altering impact a truck accident can have, and we want to help you secure the compensation you deserve in this time of need.
-Schedule a free initial consultation with us today, and see how we can help.
+If you or a loved one has suffered serious injuries in a truck accident, contact Greenberg & Ruby, LLP immediately to start working on your case.
+They understand the life-altering impact a truck accident can have, and they want to help you secure the compensation you deserve in this time of need.
+Schedule a free initial consultation with them today and see how they can help.